Is It Safe To Snack On Hummus During Pregnancy?

 Yes, carrots and hummus provide a great combination of protein, fiber, and healthy fats, and are good for expecting mothers (4).

-Hummus is a healthy recipe containing proteins, fiber, calcium, healthy carbohydrates, and many other nutrients like zinc, selenium, and magnesium.
+Hummus is one of the healthy and flavorful recipes for pregnant women.
+It contains proteins, fiber, calcium, healthy carbohydrates, and many other nutrients like zinc, selenium, and magnesium.
 Eating hummus during pregnancy is good for you and your baby because it helps to keep your digestion optimal and reduces the risk of neural tube defects in the fetus.
 Since hummus is a nutrient-dense food, adding it to your prenatal nutrition diet allows you to get extra energy.
 However, remember to eat only fresh homemade hummus, as the one stored in the fridge for a long time may cause bacterial infections, causing adverse health conditions.

 Infographic: Nutrients In Hummus That Are Good For Pregnancy